Marvel leads tributes to ‘amazing talent’ William Hurt after death aged 71

 Other members of the industry described the death as a “major loss” and shared personal experiences of working with Hurt.

-Fellow Marvel star Mark Ruffalo wrote: “Wow, another Major loss to the acting community.
+Hulk actor Mark Ruffalo wrote it was “another Major loss to the acting community.
 Great actor.
-Great mind.
-RIP.”
+Great mind”, while fellow Marvel alumni Kat Dennings tweeted: “Ughggghhh I love William Hurt WHY.”

 Hurt’s fellow best actor Oscar-winner Russell Crowe reflected on his experience starring as the titular hero in Sir Ridley Scott’s 2010 film Robin Hood alongside the American.